Court system of Canada: Appointment and removal of judges

-Salaries of superior courts are set by Parliament under section 100 of the Constitution Act, 1867.
-Since the Provincial Judges Reference, provincial courts' salaries are recommended by independent commissions, and a similar body called the Judicial Compensation and Benefits Commission was established in 1999 for federally appointed judges.
+Salaries of provincial superior courts are set by Parliament under section 100 of the Constitution Act, 1867, and paid by the federal government.
+Since the Provincial Judges Reference, salaries for all federally appointed judges are based on recommendations of the Judicial Compensation and Benefits Commission.
+Similar commissions are established by each province to recommend the salaries for provincially appointed judges, who are paid by the provincial governments.

 Tenure of judges and removal from the bench

-Judges in positions that are under federal control (federally appointed positions) are eligible to serve on the bench until age 75.
-In some but not all Provincial and Territorial positions, appointed judges have tenure until age 70 instead.
+Federally appointed judges are eligible to serve on the bench until age 75.
+In some but not all provincial and territorial courts, appointed judges have tenure until age 70 instead.